nick-invision/action-gen/README.md

 # action-gen

-Generate action.yml and README.md for GitHub Actions from a single config.
+Generate action.yml and README.md for GitHub Actions from a config file.